Colin Kaepernick Seattle Seahawks Rumors: Seahawks Free Agency Report Updated

 Colin Kaepernick’s contract situation is quite simple after he decided to opt out of his deal with the San Francisco 49ers.
 He is now free to sign with any NFL team at any price, taking away some of the 49ers trade rumors that had surfaced during the past few years.
 This could also be a big reason why Kaepernick might not want to sign with the Seahawks, as the team couldn’t offer him the type of salary he is used to receiving.
 Kaepernick’s contract called for a 2017 salary of $16.9 million, but by opting out he saved the 49ers $14.4 million in salary cap space.

 Where will Colin Kaepernick play in 2017?
 That question might come down to how much of a pay cut he is willing to take.
-The Seahawks’ backup quarterback position is wide open and there are some similarities between what CK7 and Russell Wilson bring to the table.
+The Seahawks’ backup quarterback position is wide open and there ae some similarities between what CK7 and Russell Wilson bring to the table.
 Should the Seahawks suffer through another Wilson injury in the 2017 NFL season, having a player like Kaepernick ready to step in wouldn’t be a bad insurance policy.
 But just how much would that insurance policy cost and would it take money away from the Seahawks’ free agency endeavors?

-As far as Colin Kaepernick is concerned, a contract offer is not on the table from the Seattle Seahawks.
+As far as Colin Kaepernick, a contract offer is not on the table from the Seattle Seahawks.
 General manager John Schneider may indeed have some interest in signing a backup quarterback like Kaepernick, but he is currently holding his cards very close to the vest.
 The Seahawks’ salary cap space was pretty limited when NFL free agency began and there are still a lot of question marks at key positions.
 One of them is not with the Seahawks’ kicker because even though Steven Hauschka is signing with the Buffalo Bills, the team picked up Blair Walsh earlier in the offseason.

 In other San Francisco 49ers news, the team has been linked to the Washington Redskins and quarterback Kirk Cousins.
 The 49ers did sign free agent quarterback Brian Hoyer, but he may not be what the new front office is looking to use as a starting quarterback.
 The 49ers also have the No. 2 overall selection in the 2017 NFL Draft, but this quarterback class is said to be a pretty weak one.
 Acquiring a quarterback in a trade with the Redskins might just be a short-term solution that could make the team respectable on the gridiron again.
 Hoyer isn’t that answer.

 Signing Luke Joeckel can already be seen as a free agent victory for the Seahawks, but the team still needs to remain active in filling up roster holes.
 While some of them could get taken care of during the upcoming NFL Draft, college football prospects always come with risks.
-If he signs at a discount to prove himself, would the Seahawks’ front office need to take the risk on a wily veteran like this one?
+If he signs at a discount to prove himself would the Seahawks’ front office need to take the risk on a wily veteran like this one?
 The biggest component of these Seattle Seahawks-Colin Kaepernick rumors is whether the team feels he is going to be a distraction or an asset to the 2017 53-man roster.

 [Featured Image by Ezra Shaw/Getty Images]